On-Street Electric Vehicle (EV) Charging Installations for Councils

 Around a third of households in England don’t have off-street parking at home to be able to charge an electric vehicle at their address For those EV drivers, there are solutions available that can ensure they are also able to join the EV revolution.

-On-street EV charge points can be situated in or on lamp posts, or as standalone charging posts by the roadside in residential areas, meaning that EV drivers without driveways or garages are still are able to charge their vehicles close to their home.
+On-street EV charge points can be situated in or on lamp posts, like these ones in Reading, or as standalone charging posts by the roadside in residential areas.
+This means that EV drivers without driveways or garages are still are able to charge their vehicles close to their home.